 Would it surprise people that at least 38000 of the over 550,000 people that are known to be homeless are our veterans that have been forgotten by a nation that owes them so much?
 It did me when I first learned about it, these are our brothers and sisters who were discharged, and removed the physical uniform but need our help to take the mental uniform off.
 The military teaches us very well how to put it on but when the time comes to go home for good and take it off the same training is not available, and not all of us are fully able too, this leads to a loss of self and purpose.
 This led to a stream of job losses and failed relationships ending with nowhere but the streets to end up.

 As they go on day by day and the hunger starts to grow, the animal takes over with only one goal, the once-proud veteran turns to eat out of the garbage and even being filled with shame asking for monetary help to often only be spit on and called names if not being ignored in general.
 Most people don’t care if they can’t see immediately how it impacts themselves.
-Though we recorded that less and less veterans are being recorded as homeless each year this is not so much the good news you may think.
-Though there is a slight success from HUD and VA programs to assist veterans, most still slip through the cracks and though the government attempts to place a number on the homeless in this country.
+Though we recorded that fewer and fewer veterans are being recorded as homeless each year this is not so much the good news you may think.
+Though there is a slight success from HUD and VA programs to assist veterans, most still slip through the cracks, and though the government attempts to place a number on the homeless in this country.
 They are typically off by as much as 600,000 people that don’t check-in at the places that take the information which would mean the veterans that are living on the streets with no hope left is nearly double as well.
 With this information, please find a way to help and be a part of the solution, not just another part of the problem.

 22 a day is the national average for Veteran suicides.
 That’s 22 heroes of this country that take their own life.
 They lose the fight with their inner demons, and as a nation, we could care less about the loss of the men and women who have sacrificed so that others may be at peace.
 They lose the will to keep fighting because they have no purpose and feel week and trapped in constant darkness that always feels stronger and makes them relive their worst memories.
 They become isolated and unbound to anything, thinking themselves a burden and seek a release from the pain and suffering they continuously go through.
 There are organizations to help these men and women, and they do help temporarily, but they treat the symptoms not the core cause, so they are never truly successful in lowering the number of 22 a day.